Kayui/three_ticktactoe/docs/development_manual.md

 these are handled internally by __Gradle__.

 ### A Friendly Note
 Pair programming is encouraged, do not be afraid to pair up with a fellow developer.
-This project is a team effort that belongs to us all.
+This project is a team effort that belongs to us all

+### Extra Feature for website part of the project
+see /extra/server/readme.md for install instructions